ONE DAY IN BERN – PLACES TO SEE & THINGS TO DO

 Do you have more than 1 day in Bern and would like to do more?

 The Gurten (above 860 meters above sea level) is another great place to visit.
-It is a bit offsite in the city center, so I would recommend starting or ending a Bern trip visiting the Gurten.
+It is a bit offsite in the city center, so I would recommend starting or ending your second day in Bern by visiting the Gurten.

 The good news is if you stay at an official hotel, Airbnb, B&B, etc., you will get a Bern ticket which allows you to use public transport for free, which includes the cable funicular ride up to the Gurten.
 If you are a hiker, this is one of the smaller popular mountain peaks you can hike up to.
 There is also a viewing tower for even better views.